 Opting for a liquid foundation that’s slightly lighter than your regular skin tone is key to achieving this look.
 We love this affordable drugstore foundation because it’s also flashback-free, making it perfect for flash photography.

 A good waterproof and fast-drying liquid liner will help your look stay put all night long.

 3. Black Powder Eyeshadow

 Opt for a richly-pigmented and ultra black eyeshadow with a matte or satin finish and avoid formulas infused with shimmer or glitter.

 If you’re looking for a new eyeshadow brush lineup (old brushes simply won’t work as well for this look) Sigma’s trio is one of the best and highest quality options on the market.

 This opaque and ultra-precise white eyeliner is perfect for drawing in lines and creating sharp detail.

 These inexpensive angled eyeliner brushes each help you create a multitude of different looks.

-Step 1: Apply light-colored foundation all over your face.
+Step 1: Apply the foundation all over your face, including over your mouth.

 Step 3: Fill in the eye sockets with black eyeshadow using an eyeshadow brush.